Full Moon on

 Moon after ascending node

-2 days after ascending node on 12 September 2008 at 18:24 in ♒ Aquarius.
-The Moon is located north of the ecliptic over the following 10 days, until the lunar orbit crosses from North to South in descending node on 25 September 2008 at 16:20 in ♌ Leo.
+2 days after ascending node on 12 September 2008 at 18:24 in ♒ Aquarius the Moon is positioned north of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from North to South in descending node on 25 September 2008 at 16:20 in ♌ Leo.

 Moon before northern standstill

-7 days since the previous standstill on 8 September 2008 at 06:13 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.550°, the lunar orbit is extending northward over the next 6 days to face maximum declination of ∠27.476° at the point of next northern standstill on 21 September 2008 at 18:30 in ♊ Gemini.
+7 days since the last southern standstill on 8 September 2008 at 06:13 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.550° the lunar orbit is extending northward over the next 6 days to face maximum declination of ∠27.476° at the point of next northern standstill on 21 September 2008 at 18:30 in ♊ Gemini.

 Sun-Earth-Moon syzygy